Final answer to the problem

 The least common multiple (LCM) of a sum of algebraic fractions consists of the product of the common factors with the greatest exponent, and the uncommon factors

-Learn how to solve trigonometric integrals problems step by step online.
+Learn how to solve differential calculus problems step by step online.

 $L.C.M.=\left(x+1\right)\sqrt{1-x^2}$